ghc/ghc/docs/users_guide/ghci.rst

     need to go fast, rather than interpreting them with optimisation turned on.

-Unboxed tuples don't work with GHCi
+Modules using unboxed tuples will automatically enable `-fobject-code`
+    The interpreter doesn't support unboxed tuples, so GHCi will automatically compile these modules, and all modules they depend on, to object code instead of bytecode.

-    That's right.
-You can always compile a module that uses unboxed tuples and load it into GHCi, however.
-(Incidentally the previous point, namely that :ghc-flag:`-O` is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples).
+    Incidentally, the previous point, that :ghc-flag:`-O` is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples.

 Concurrent threads don't carry on running when GHCi is waiting for input.
     This should work, as long as your GHCi was built with the